ysyk2021/the-ai-stress-management-companion-techniques-and-strategies-to-manage-stress-with-technology/src/chapter-6.md

-Chapter: Overcoming Common Barriers to AI-Assisted Stress Management
+Overcoming Common Barriers to AI-Assisted Stress Management
 ====================================================================

 AI-assisted stress management has the potential to revolutionize the way we manage stress and improve our overall wellbeing.
 However, there are some common barriers that can prevent individuals from fully embracing these tools.
 In this chapter, we will explore how to overcome skepticism and resistance to AI technology, address privacy and security concerns, and mitigate the risk of over-reliance on AI tools.